artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 :ref:`Manual install of OS packages on Ubuntu (14.04 and 16.04) <install-pkg-ubuntu>` is documented but not officially supported.

-Installing Archivematica using :ref:`Docker <docker>` is not officially supported for production deployments.
+Installing Archivematica using :ref:`Docker <development>` is not officially supported for production deployments.
 However, it is the preferred development environment for those who work on Archivematica's code.